Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Introduction

-It is shown in \cite{lee2016channel}-\cite{sanchez2021gridless} that CS is also an attractive approach to formulate the channel estimation problem as a sparse signal recovery problem.
+At mmWave frequency, typically only a few dominant path components contribute to the received power, i.e., mm-wave channels are sparse in the angular domain.
+Thereby, different compressed sensing (CS) methods exploit the sparsity of the mmWave channels to estimate the channel with relatively few measurements despite a large number of phase-shifting elements \cite{lee2016channel}-\cite{sanchez2021gridless}.
 In the CS-based channel estimation, first a set of random training sequences is used to measure the channel, and then a sparse recovery algorithm is employed to obtain the path parameters.
 The CS-based channel estimation schemes can be classified into two main categories: on-grid and gridless estimation.
-The on-grid schemes assume that the AoAs and AoDs are discrete with finite resolutions although the actual angles are continuous in practice \cite{lee2016channel}-\cite{lim2020efficient}.
-The accuracy of these schemes depends on the quantization resolution as well as the number of measurements.
+The on-grid schemes assume that the angle of arrivals (AoAs) and angle of departures (AoDs) are discrete with finite resolutions although the actual angles are continuous in practice \cite{lee2016channel}-\cite{lim2020efficient}.
+The accuracy of these schemes depends on the quantization resolution as well as the number of measurements \cite{gao2015spatially}.
 As a result, the training overhead can be significantly high in order to achieve satisfactory accuracy.
 On the other hand, the gridless schemes deal directly with the continuous domain without imposing a discrete dictionary \cite{pejoski2015estimation}-\cite{sanchez2021gridless}.
 The gridless schemes increase the accuracy of estimation at the expense of increased computational complexity.
-None of these channel estimation schemes have been explicitly designed for LISBT-assisted communication systems.
+None of these channel estimation schemes have been explicitly designed for channels dominated by a line-of-sight (LoS) path.
+The question that we would like to answer in this paper is what if the channel is dominated by a LoS path.
+Answering this question is important because in future mmWave and THz communications the channel is sparse and LoS dominant.

 In the user localization problem, the parametric channel model is used to estimate the distance of the user from the BS and the elevation and azimuth AoD \cite{shafin2017angle}, \cite{he2020channel2}.
 Thereby, the channel estimation problem and user localization are highly correlated \cite{li2021millimeter}, \cite{wang2017unified}.
-Different from the studies on localization problems \cite{wymeersch2020radio}-\cite{guidi2021radio}, in this work, we circumvent the estimation of distance in order to obtain a closed-form solution for the channel estimation problem.
+Different from the studies on localization problems \cite{wymeersch2020radio}-\cite{guidi2021radio}, in this work, we circumvent the estimation of distance in order to obtain a closed-form solution for the channel estimation problem for channels dominated by a LoS path.